fumofumoenjoyer/FumOS/README.md

 Install the [Chaotic AUR repo](https://aur.chaotic.cx/), then clone this repo and run ```steps.sh``` as root on an archlinux compatible machine to build the ISO, it should appear in the ```out``` directory.

 ## Recommendations after install
-You should update and refresh your keyrings before you can install new packages, you can do that with this command:
+You should update, refresh your keyrings, and update before you can install new packages, you can do that with this command:
 ```
 sudo pacman-key --init && sudo pacman-key --populate && yay -Syyu
 ```